peterpolidoro/arduino-tutorial/project.md

 # [](#header-1)Project

-Researcher wants to train mice to reach for a food pellet after they hear a sound.
+Researcher wants to train a mouse to reach for a food pellet when it hears a sound.

 [![](assets/img/mouse.png)](communication)